Budget process

 5. Legal documents – retention of these would be determined by what the document is for, but at the least 7 years.

-Any key documentation as it relates to the NSBA requirements (such as varying powers) is required to be kept for the lifespan of the LSB.
+• Any key documentation as it relates to the NSBA requirements (example: varying powers) is required to be kept for the lifespan of the LSB.

-• subsection 29(5) states that the minister may, at any time, cause the accounts and transactions of a board to be audited
+Subsection 29(4) states that the minister may, at any time, cause the accounts and transactions of a board to be audited by a chartered professional accountant who is not a member of the board.

 Copy to the ministry

-The secretary must send a copy of the annual audit report to the minister (NSBA, subsection 29(3)).
+The Secretary must send a copy of the reviewed financial statements and the review engagement report to the minister (NSBA, subsection 29(3)).

-Delivery of the annual audit to ministry staff would satisfy this requirement.
+Delivery of these reports to ministry staff would satisfy this requirement.
 This is also required as part of the interim reporting to the ministry.

-The board must conduct sufficient meetings to allow inhabitants to participate in a discussion of the annual audit report (NSBA, subsection 16(c)).
+The board must conduct sufficient public meetings to allow inhabitants to participate in a discussion of the review engagement of financial statements (NSBA, subsection 16(c)).